fbpx

 Wrongful termination in violation of public policy happens when an employer fires an employee for performing a legal obligation or exercising a legal right, and the obligation or right is related to important public policy.

 California law prohibits employers from firing their employees in case that discharge would be in violation of public policy.
-This is true even though California is an at-will employment state, and employers have the right to terminate employment relationships at any time without reason.
+This is true even though California is an at-will employment state.
+To add, employers have the right to terminate employment relationships at any time without reason.

 Specifically, the employee can sue the employer for wrongful termination in case the employer has fired him for: